 If you want to learn more about that, check out my post Developer Evangelism: The Whole Story.

-After leaving there, I partnered with James Higginbotham and started writing “A Practical Approach to API Design” which is still under development.
+After leaving there, I partnered with James Higginbotham and started writing “A Practical Approach to API Design” which covers aspects of API design ranging from noun/verb combinations to versioning to authentication and authorization.
 In addition, we developed courses to teach API design to various Fortune 500 companies and I’ve written training courses for Lynda.com on both API Design and Design Patterns in PHP.

 My next step was to Clarify.io (Techstars London, 2013) which has blended a bunch of the above.
 Fundamentally, Clarify wraps the amazing power of audio and video science and machine learning behind a simple API.
 In some cases, we’re working to make legitimate pieces of history available to everyone.
 In other cases, we’re letting media companies and call centers analyze and understand the information they’re already collecting.